Swimming Pools Are Exactly as Gross as You Think They Are

 Remember the water-birthing fad?
 We now know it leads to Legionnaires disease, a life-threatening form of pneumonia — because good luck finding water that isn’t infected with Legionella bacteria.
 And, in a fitting twist, in 2013, researchers described how relatives of the 1954 mycobacteria continue to thrive in indoor swimming pools, causing a telltale cough and fever in lifeguards, nicknamed “lifeguard lung.”
 The scariest part is that mycobacteria are everywhere — and notoriously resistant to chlorine.
 “Others have reported high numbers of mycobacteria in swimming pools and whirlpools and in hot tubs,” the review continues, citing numerous prior studies.
 “Mycobacteria are resistant to chlorine.”

 Meanwhile, cryptosporidium, a chlorine-resistant parasite that spreads via feces and causes weeks of diarrhea, is so common in swimming pools that the Centers for Disease Control and Prevention created a special database just to keep tabs on it.
 In 2000, CDC reported that there was a problem, and that crypto cases had doubled in just one year.
-In 2016, CDC recorded outbreaks in Alabama, Arizona, and Ohio.
-In 2017, CDC expected infection rates to skyrocket.
+CDC began tracking crypto outbreaks and found that in the United States cases had jumped an average 13 percent every year, from 2009 to 2017 — and a third of those came from swimming pools.

 Now, these pathogens may be chlorine-resistant.
 But that doesn’t mean we can’t always bump up the chemicals in our local pools.
 Enough chlorine or bromine can kill pretty much anything.
 So why not swim (or birth) in a pool full of chemicals?
 Which brings us to our next problem…